2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/dynamic-data/data-object-types.md

 [Entities](xref:NetCode.DynamicData.Entity) are strongly typed objects for complex work, but getting values is much more difficult.
 You usually don't need this, but it's important that you know this exists.

-**TypedEntity** is a new type of object which is still in development.
+[TypedItem](xref:ToSic.Sxc.Data.ITypedItem) is a new type of object which is still in development.
 It's a strongly typed object which is very similar to the DynamicEntity, but has a few advantages.
 It's still in development.